enrique95ae/Python/README.md

 # Python Practice Repository

-This is a python based repository in which I am practicing the basics of python as well as making some more advanced programs.
+This is a python based repository this repository is intended for me to transfer my existing knowledge of programming into Python as well as learning new techniques.

 ## Contents:

+### Test001
+Basic sintax and importing libraries

+### Test002
+variables and outputs

+### Test003
+Arithmetics

+### Test004
+List and string manipulation

+### Test005
+List and dictionary manipulation

+### Test006
+Tuples vs Lists

+### Test007
+List ranges, slicing and negative indexing

-### Project01
+### Test008
-Contains multiple python programs with just programming essentials and python basics.
+Dictionary indexing

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)